Pylons/pyramid/docs/narr/views.rst

 Generating Static Resource URLs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When a ``<static>`` ZCML directive or a call to
+When a ref::`static_directive` ZCML directive or a call to the
+``add_static_view`` method of a
-:meth:`repoze.bfg.configuration.configurator.add_static_view` is used
+:class:`repoze.bfg.configuration.Configurator` is used to register a
-to register a static resource directory, a special helper API named
+static resource directory, a special helper API named
 :func:`repoze.bfg.static_url` can be used to generate the appropriate
 URL for a package resource that lives in one of the directories named
 by the static registration ``path`` attribute.